HUSBAND, FATHER, SPORTS ENTHUSIAST AND COUNCILLOR FOR CUMBERLAND WARD

 Prior to his elected positions, Stephen’s steadfast belief in community service saw him help begin the St. Peter High School Alumni Association followed by sitting as President of the Queenswood Heights Community Association.
 Stephen also served as Orléans Ward representative on the City of Ottawa’s youth cabinet and as an inaugural member of the East End President’s Council.

 A lifelong resident of Ottawa’s East End, Stephen was raised in the Queenswood Heights and Fallingbrook area.
-Stephen, his wife Marta, a rural Ontarian, and their son Stephen Jr., are proud residents of the wonderfully bilingual and diverse community of Chaperal.
+Stephen, his wife Marta, a northern Ontarian, and their son Stephen Jr., are proud residents of the wonderfully bilingual and diverse community of Chaperal.